osinenkop/stable-baselines-playground/run/ppo_pendulum_calf_wrapper_eval/README.md

 # PPO with CALFWrapper evaluation

 > [!IMPORTANT]
-> It's supposed that this subfolder is your working directory
+> It's supposed that this subfolder is your working directory:
+> do not forget to apply in your terminal `cd run/ppo_pendulum_calf_wrapper_eval`

 ## Idea
 We want to train a PPO agent on the standard pendulum environment and evaluate it with the CALFWrapper on Pendulum environment.